Gian99Marco/House-Price-Prediction-Spark/README.md

 ## Limitations and Possible Extensions
 ### Limitations
 - The model is only as good as the data it is trained on.
 If the data is not representative of the real-world scenario, the predictions might not be accurate.
-- The model does not account for macroeconomic factors, location-specific trends, or other external variables that can affect house prices.
+- The model does not account for economic factors, location characteristics, or other external variables that can affect house prices.

 ### Possible Extensions
 - Integrate additional features such as neighborhood crime rates, school ratings, proximity to amenities, etc.